layilin/SP23-33852/_annotations/book3.md

 114.500 toil a pleasure seems.
 The theme of pleasurable labor is central to the georgic.
 Here Grainger's narrator experiences labor as pleasurable after he has drunk rum which is an end product of enslaved labor.
 Contrast this to the ironic descriptions of pleasurable labor in Book IV.

 [place] 114.501 Marne.
-French tributary of the Seine that flows through northeastern France. the Marne flows through the Champagne region, where wines have been made since the Roman era.
-Most Champagnes were still until the mid nineteenth century.
+French tributary of the Seine that flows through the Champagne region in northeastern France.
+Wines have been made there since the Roman era, but most Champagnes were still wines until the mid nineteenth century, when sparkling wines became popular.

 [place] 114.501 Tille.
 A river in Burgundy, a major wine-producing region in France.

 [place] 114.503 Vigornian.
-Vigornian is the Latin name for Worcester, England.
+Vigornian is the Latin name for Worcester, a center of cider production in England.

 114.504 Pomona.
 Pomona, the Roman goddess of fruit.